Getting started with Shopify's API

 - Storing data, including html and css, in a disk block of 1GB.

 Once your development process is complete you have the option of switching your development store into one of Shopify's paid plans so you can start earning money from your store.
-To do this, click on the Switch to paid plan button in your Partners dashboard.
-Once you enter your payment details, Shopify will move your development store to the Affiliates tab and your shop will now function as an Affiliate shop.
+For more information, see the documentation for handing off development stores.

 If you are already creating a shop for a Shopify store owner (also known as an affiliate), you can follow the steps above to turn your Development Store into an Affiliate.
 The shop will then appear on the Affiliates page.